 In other news Newfoundland filmmaker, Noel Harris’, film Touch screened at The Diversity Corner at Cannes and snagged the jury award for Best Short Film!
 Huge congrats to Noel!

-Other filmmakers from the rock (aka St. John’s, Newfoundland) continue to make movies too.
-Jenina Macgillivray just wrapped production on her short Skip and Martine Blue’s short Perfect Family will have its premiere at the Atlantic Film Festival along with her first feature Hunting Pignut.
-And Wanda Nolan, recipient of the Michelle Jackson RBC award, is in post on her short Crocuses in prep for screening at the upcoming St. John’s International Woman’s Film Festival.
+Other filmmakers from the rock (aka St. John’s, Newfoundland) continue to make movies too!
+Several are screening at this year’s St. John’s International Women’s Film Festival including Jenina Macgillivray’s short Skip and Martine Blue’s short Perfect Family, which had its premiere at the Atlantic Film Festival, and will be screening at SJIWFF along with her first feature Hunting Pignut and Wanda Nolan, recipient of the Michelle Jackson RBC award, who will be screening her short Crocuses.
+You can read an interview with Wanda here.

 Fellowships & Labs

-I’m honored to be a story advisor for Film Independent’s Screenwriting Lab this fall.
-I was thrilled to be involved with Directing Lab this past spring (read about the fellows here) as well as the inaugural Global Media Makers a cultural exchange program with filmmakers from the Middle East.
-You can read more here.
+I was honored to be a story advisor for Film Independent’s Screenwriting Lab this fall.
+I was also thrilled to be involved with Directing Lab this past spring (read about the fellows here) as well as the inaugural Global Media Makers a cultural exchange program with filmmakers from the Middle East.
+You can read more about this fabulous program here.

 This summer I was in Whistler, BC where I was a mentor for the Praxis/Whistler Film Festival Screenwriters Lab 2016 and will be going back again in the winter.
 This is a wonderful program and I’m looking forward to seeing all six projects move forward in the coming months.